Dartmouth Big Green baseball

 The Dartmouth Big Green baseball team is the varsity intercollegiate baseball program of Dartmouth College, located in Hanover, New Hampshire.
 It has been a member of the NCAA Division I Ivy League baseball conference since its founding at the start of the 1993 season.
 Before that it was a member of the Eastern Intercollegiate Baseball League (EIBL).
 Its home venue is Red Rolfe Field at Biondi Park, located on the university's campus.
-Bob Whalen has been the program's head coach since the start of the 1990 season.
+Blake McFadden was named the team's interim head coach for the 2026 season following the retirement of longtime head coach Bob Whalen.
 The program has appeared in seven NCAA Tournaments and one College World Series.
 In conference postseason play, it has been EIBL Champion twelve times and has appeared in the Ivy League Baseball Championship Series 11 times, winning twice.
 30 former Big Green have appeared in Major League Baseball.